 2.1 Data Collection and Equipment:

 This retrospective analysis was approved by the institutional review board with a waiver of informed consent at Memorial Sloan Kettering Cancer Center (MSK) (New York, NY).
 The MSK database was queried to obtain pre-treatment CT scans data for patients receiving radiation treatment for CLM between February 2006 to February 2019.
-Liver and tumor volumes were segmented by radiation oncologists at MSK, as part of standard of care.
-The MSK database was also queried to obtain dosimetric treatment parameters and right-censored time-to-event data for two outcomes: progression anywhere in the liver (any hepatic progression) and progression in the treated tumor (local progression).
+Liver and gross tumor volumes (GTV) were segmented by radiation oncologists at MSK, as part of standard of care.
+This created volume subsets of liver volumes only, GTV only, and liver and GTV volume for radiomic analysis.
+The MSK database was also queried to obtain dosimetric treatment parameters and right-censored time-to-event data for the outcome of progression in the treated tumor (local progression).

 2.2 Image Analysis

-The task for the AI model was to predict the primary endpoint, defined as time until local tumor progression.
+The task for the AI model was to predict the primary endpoint, defined as time from CLM radiation therapy until until local tumor progression.
 To accomplish this, an AI survival prediction model, visualized in Figure 1, was developed, consisting of an offline training component and a real-time prediction component.
 The input to the training component is a set of liver CT scans.
 Radiomic features are extracted from the liver and/or tumor volumes and used to train a survival model, which learns to predict a survival time interval for the patients in the training dataset.
 After the model is trained, new patient CT scans can be used as an input to the finalized model to compute a real-time survival prediction.
 The training stage contains three main components: radiomic feature extraction, feature selection, and random survival forest modelling.
-The AI model was programmed in Python, utilizing the PyRadiomics [21] and PySurvival libraries [22].
-Concordance indices were programmed in R with the Hmisc library [23].
+The AI model was programmed in Python, utilizing the PyRadiomics [22] and PySurvival libraries [23].
+Concordance indices were programmed in R with the Hmisc library [24].
+The final models were uploaded to a public repository at https://github.com/ricky-hu/local_control_radiomics_survival_model.

 2.3 Radiomic Feature Extraction

 In the first stage, 108 radiomic features were computed for a liver volume extracted from a CT scan.
 This includes computations related to shape, intensity statistics, gray-level co-occurrence matrices, gray level run-length matrices, gray level dependence matrices, and gray tone difference matrices.
-A full list of radiomic features is available in Appendix C. An example of predictive radiomic features and associated outcomes is displayed in Figure 2.
+A full list of radiomic features is available in Supplementary Table S1.
+The majority of radiomic features follow the Image Biomarker Standardisation Initiative (IBSI) guidelines.
+Deviations from IBSI are listed in Supplementary Table S2.
+A set of radiomic features was computed for each lesion.
+Lesions were grouped together so that when they are shuffled into validation sets that no patient will have lesions both in the training and validation subset.
+An example of predictive radiomic features and associated outcomes is displayed in Figure 2.

 2.4 Feature Selection

-Retaining all 108 radiomic features would likely result in overfitting due the dimensionality of the feature space being too large for the sample size [24].
-Redundant features were removed using a variance inflation factor threshold of 10 as an indicator of collinearity [25].
-We then ranked remaining features using the hazard ratios predicted for each variable in a Cox proportional hazards model [26], removing features until the ratio of features to samples was less than 1:10.
+Retaining all 108 radiomic features would likely result in overfitting due the dimensionality of the feature space being too large for the sample size [25].
+Redundant features were removed using a variance inflation factor threshold of 10 as an indicator of collinearity [26].
+We then ranked remaining features using the hazard ratios predicted for each variable in a Cox proportional hazards model (CPH) [27], removing features until the ratio of features to samples was less than 1:10.

 2.5 Random Survival Forest Model